cjrcoding/rvrs-lang/README.md

 It treats each contract as a ritual: structured, intentional, and flowing with meaning.

-RVRS compiles to [Aiken](https://aiken-lang.org), and is built for clarity, rhythm, and reflection.
-It is still forming.
+RVRS compiles to [Aiken](https://aiken-lang.org), It is still forming.
 Still flowing.

 ---